-A X ray tube will rotate taking multiple pictures of your internal organ.
+An X-ray tube will rotate taking multiple pictures of your internal organ.
 It is important to stay still throughout the process.
-It detects the area where the radio-tracer is accumulated in the large amount and where there is high level of chemical activity.
+It detects the area where the radio-tracer is accumulated in the large amount and where there is a high level of chemical activity.

 After the scan: